Key Takeaways

 The four most common types of annuities are fixed annuities, fixed index annuities, variable annuities and income annuities.
 Each of these products can serve a purpose in your retirement plan, but not all annuities will work for all investors.

-Read More: Reasons To Buy An Annuity
+Read More: Reasons To Buy an Annuity

-Finding the Right Company
+Finding the Right Annuity Provider

 To find the best annuity provider for you, it’s important to conduct your own research and consider multiple options.